Skip to main content

 Red dots in the top representations of protein show carbonylation.
 Variants of the same protein (proteoforms) that have more intrinsically disordered regions (m1) are more susceptible to carbonylation compared to more ordered variants (m3).
 Cancer starts to increase around 40 years of age, and the levels of carbonylation correlate with increased cancer rates and may, in part, cause it.

-Figure \(\PageIndex{27}\)s shows the extent of carbonylation of wild type (WT) and two mutant forms α-synuclein after exposure (in vitro) to increasing doses of γ-radiation. α-synuclein forms aggregates (Lewy bodies) in Parkinson's Disease.
+Figure \(\PageIndex{27}\)s shows the extent of carbonylation of wild type (WT) and two mutant forms of α-synuclein after exposure (in vitro) to increasing doses of γ-radiation. α-synuclein forms aggregates (Lewy bodies) in Parkinson's Disease.

 Figure \(\PageIndex{27}\): Wild-type version of α-synuclein is characterized by the highest oxidation resistance.
-The plot displays the differential resistance to γ radiation of human α-synuclein protein isomorph.
+The plot displays the differential resistance to γ radiation of the human α-synuclein protein isomorph.
 Krisko and Radman, ibid.

 Is your hair going white?
-Wood et al. have shown that millimolar concentrations of hydrogen peroxide build-up in hairs that have grayed and whitened.
+Wood et al. have shown that millimolar concentrations of hydrogen peroxide accumulate in hairs that have grayed or whitened.
 This was associated with a decrease in catalase and increases in Met oxidation (to Met-sulfoxide) in proteins, also associated with a decrease in the repair enzyme Met-sulfoxide reductase, Met 374 in the active site of tyrosinase, an enzyme required for the production of melanin in hair follicles, is also damaged, leading to lack of melanin, a pigment necessary for hair coloration and "senile hair graying".

 ROS and Protein Folding

 Reactive oxygen species (ROS) can significantly affect redox chemistry and, if present in excess, can place the cell under "oxidative" stress.
 ROS can indiscriminately oxidize lipids, nucleic acids, and proteins, but more specifically, they may also oxidize proteins involved in creating and maintaining the normal disulfide bond formation in proteins.
-As the concentration of ROS increases, the concentration of cytoplasmic proteins with incorrect disulfides should increase.
+As ROS concentration increases, the concentration of cytoplasmic proteins with incorrect disulfides should increase.
 Using a two dimension PAGE system (first dimension run under nonreducing and the second reducing conditions) of neural cell proteins derived from cells exposed to normal and differing oxidative conditions (hydrogen peroxide or decreased intracellular glutathione levels, Cumming et al showed that oxidizing stress increased the levels of disulfide bonds in redox-sensitive enzymes and, unexpectedly, among other cytoplasmic proteins involved in many aspects of life, affecting the activity of many cellular processes, suggesting that disulfide bond formation may have not only a structural but regulatory role.

 Oxidative Modification of Lipids: